-What was Garden City Movement by Sir Ebenzer Howard ?
+What was Garden City Movement by Sir Ebenezer Howard ?

 Sir Ebenezer Howard is known for his Publication Garden Cities of To-morrow (1898), the description of a utopian city in which people live harmoniously together with nature.
+Garden City Concept was also given by him.
 The publication resulted in the founding of the garden city movement that realized several Garden Cities in Great Britain at the beginning of the 20th century.
 He had no training in urban planning or design but excelled in creating places which he called “magnets” where people would want to come to reside and work.
 His garden cities were planned, contained communities surrounded by a green belt (parks), containing proportionate areas of residences, industry and agriculture.
 Garden city movement aimed at addressing the urban problems plaguing the industrial city of that time.
-Garden City concept was an effective response for a better quality of life in over crowded and dirty industrial towns which had deteriorated the environment and posed serious threat to health.
+Garden City Concept was an effective response for a better quality of life in over crowded and dirty industrial towns which had deteriorated the environment and posed serious threat to health.

 Garden city movement had The Three Magnets to addresses the question ‘Where will the people go?’ the choices being ‘Town’, ‘Country’ or ‘Town Country’.